poise/application_ruby/README.md

 - unicorn_command_line: passed to the `unicorn_config` LWRP
 - copy_on_write: passed to the `unicorn_config` LWRP
 - enable_stats: passed to the `unicorn_config` LWRP
+- runit_template_cookbook: specify which cookbook to look for unicorn runit templates in

 memcached
 ---------